Aditya2z/TA-AC-BACKEND-mongodb-basics-TMaaaa/block-BMaaai/index.md

 writeCode

 #### Import data from json file to mongodb database using `mongoimport`
+Run it in the terminal not in mongo shell

 ```
 mongoimport --host <host_name> --username <user_name> --password <password> --db